theobald-software/helpcenter.theobald-software.github.io/includes/components/bapis-and-function-modules/input-and-output.md

 To use the filtering function, enter text in the headers of the columns **Name** and **Description**. <br>

 !!! tip
-	It is possible to use tables as output parameters, see [Tables as Output Parameters](#tables-as-output-parameters).
+	It is possible to use tables as output parameters, see [Add Tables to Output](#add-tables-to-output).

 ## Changing Parameters